Acupuncture for the prevention of episodic migraine

 Related Research

-Acupuncture better than standard care for back pain
+Acupuncture and self-care effective for low back pain

 Acupuncture, Pain Clinic